agama-project/agama-project.github.io/src/pages/faq.md

 ## Where is the Expert Partitioner?

 There is currently no direct replacement for the YaST Expert Partitioner.
-All the capabilities are still there and can be used from the unattended installation, but we have still not decided how to expose them in the interactive interface.
+All the capabilities are still there and can be used from the unattended installation.
+It is also planned to offer most capabilities of the Expert Partitioner at the web interface, but with a different approach.
+Check the [documentation about storage](docs/user/interactive/storage) for more details.

 ## What about unattended installation?